Dear Bubble App Team Members,

 Wait, wasn’t Bentham’s Panopticon designed as a penal institution?

 That’s what we call a classic “Yes, but!”
-Mr. Bentham applied the panopticon to schools, hospitals, asylums, all kinds of buildings!
+Mr. Bentham applied the panopticon to schools, hospitals, asylums, and all kinds of buildings.

 How will Synergon reduce the constant noisy distractions from the open office?

 Cells are sealed with sound isolation technology — they will be quieter than the moment right after Daniel Finch’s wife divorced him over his speakerphone.
-(We apologize again to Daniel for how our open office contributed to his humiliation.
+(Again, we apologize to Daniel for how our open office contributed to his humiliation.
 We vow that in Synergon, all embarrassment will be more intentional.)

 Will I be able to see you in Nest, watching me work?